Travel To Read/Travel To Represent

 Increased faculty requests (sometimes multiple requests) for support and the rising costs of travel and registration have placed heavy demands on the budgets for these programs.
 They require that we live within our means so that we can promote equity, control costs, and administer these funds efficiently, and insure funding for other kinds of faculty development programs.
 In addition, the College has instituted general guidelines for travel expenses.
 All faculty should review the Skidmore College Travel Policy for important details.

 The Dean’s office oversees both the Travel to Read and the Travel to Represent funds.
 In addition to these funding sources, departments are budgeted $500 per full-time faculty member in the Travel line of their own budgets, overseen by the chair.
-Full-time faculty members, whether on campus or on sabbatical leave, may receive reimbursements from the Travel to Read or the Travel to Represent program up to a total of $1,350 from these programs combined, as well as from the departmental Travel line as approved by the Chair.
+Full-time faculty members, whether on campus or on sabbatical leave, may receive reimbursements from the Travel to Read or the Travel to Represent program up to a total of $1,400, as well as from the departmental Travel line as approved by the Chair.
 Part-time faculty are eligible for proportional assistance if funds are available.
 On limited occasions, and at their discretion, chairs may authorize for department members’ reimbursement from the departmental Travel budget for professional support other than travel.

 Temporary faculty serving as sabbatical replacements are not budgeted for departmental Travel funds, but they may seek support from the Dean’s Travel to Read or Represent programs.
 Chairs are eligible for departmental travel funds up to $500; they may, when appropriate, apply for supplementary ad hoc funds.